Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

-\begin{lemma}~ Let $\gamma$ be a simple $2$-bounded loop that travels once left-to-right along the bottom horizontal legs in Gates $i-1$ and $i$ , once right-to-left along the top horizontal legs in the same Gates and does not travels along the vertical edge $i$ (as shown in Fig~\ref{fig:skippedleg}).
+\begin{lemma}~ Let $\gamma$ be a non-selfintersecting $2$-bounded loop that travels once left-to-right along the bottom horizontal legs in Gates $i-1$ and $i$ , once right-to-left along the top horizontal legs in the same Gates and does not travel along the vertical edge $i$ (as shown in Fig~\ref{fig:skippedleg}).
 Denote by $\gamma_L$ (or, $\gamma_R$) the shortened left (or, right) part of $\gamma$ (as shown in Fig~\ref{fig:leftrightparts}).
 If both $G_{\gamma_L}$ and $G_{\gamma_R}$ belong to $\Rcc_n$ then $G_\gamma\in\Rcc_n$. \end{lemma}

 \begin{proof} As in the proof of Lemma~\ref{lem:GijINR}, it is enough to notice that $\langle G_{\gamma_L},G_{\gamma_R}\rangle=G_\gamma$. \end{proof}